Five ways your savings can have a lasting impact

 Invest in yourself

-Making your own positive impact on the environment
+Making a positive impact on the environment

 The need to address climate change is growing and we can all play a part by reducing our own carbon emissions.
-Making energy efficient improvements to your home is another way you can use your hard-earned savings to have a lasting impact.
-There’s no denying that installing solar panels or a ground source heat pump can be costly though, so creating a savings pot to build the funds you need will make a big difference.
+Making energy efficient improvements to your home is a way you can use your hard-earned savings to have a lasting impact.

 Gifting to a great cause

-Giving money to a charitable cause that’s close to your heart can be a powerful way to make a positive change.
-Even if you can only afford to put aside a small amount every month, the beauty of compound interest means that this will grow into a more substantial savings pot over time.
-Donating to charity also allows you to claim tax relief on your contributions through Gift Aid, so you can be sure that what you give can have an even bigger impact.
+Giving money to a charity close to your heart can be a powerful way to make a positive change.
+Even if you put aside a small amount every month, the beauty of compound interest means that this will grow into a more substantial savings pot over time.

 If you have children, showing them the importance of donating to charity can set a positive example for the future too.
 You could involve them by asking them to nominate a different charity every year.

-Whether you’re building a fund for your children, gifting to charity or putting your savings towards reducing your carbon footprint, there are lots of different ways to make sure your savings have a lasting impact.
+There are lots of different ways to make sure your savings have a lasting impact.

 Find out more about our range of savings options and how you can start to build your own savings account to make a positive difference here.